jackie-h/daml-upgrader/README.md

 - What happens if there is a change to something fundamental such as Party ?
 - Snapshot builds vs release builds ?
 Do we want to use that or just git hash ?
 Can we do auto-packaging/versioning ?
 - Versioning of DAR files, how do we enforce major/minor versions ?
+- Do we want to upgrade all contracts?
+Might be ok to leave some if not critical?

+- Initial go-live - perhaps ok to do upgrades without triggers?
+- Are we they only "issuer" for contracts for first go-live?

 ##Identity